BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Summary:**\
 C++ is a performance tool but it would not provide a significant performance difference in the case of SAA.
-Besides, C++ comes with the complexity and the multiplatform development difficulties.
+Besides, C++ comes with a significant complexity and the multiplatform development difficulties.

 Python provides easiness and harmony and increases the productability significantly.
 However, it has some cons which are all vital:
 - a strict testing regime assignment to the client,
-- low security and
+- low security,
 - weak design.

 Java is the answer to the cons of python.